 However, over the last 15 years or so, I stopped caring even enough for regular eyeliner and mascara.
 I just kinda gave up because I didn’t really know how to do it.

 And then E – who used to work at Ulta – gave his sister all of the free samples he got from the makeup store and suddenly she became interested in makeup.
 And with her interested, I became interested again.
+Perhaps if I’d have known about the eyeliner stamp I wouldn’t have had as much of a problem applying it.

 SO!
 Last weekend I told her, “I want to find a power lip color!”
 We went to Whole Foods and spend 30 minutes picking out 3 different types and colors of lipstick.
 I wanted a dark red, but not an apple-red.
 We bought a gloss, a stick, and a balm.
 All 3 different shades of dark red.